 WhiteHaven Securities Inc. (WHS) is an Exempt Market Dealer operating in the Province of Alberta, British Columbia, Ontario and Quebec and a Mutual Fund Dealer in the Province of Quebec.

-WhiteHaven Asset Management Inc. (WHAM) is a Portfolio Manager in the Province of Alberta, British Columbia, Ontario and Quebec and is a Derivatives Portfolio Manager in the province of Quebec.
+WhiteHaven Asset Management Inc. (WHAM) is a Portfolio Manager in the Province of Alberta, British Columbia, Manitoba, Ontario and Quebec, a Derivatives Portfolio Manager in the Province of Quebec and an Investment Fund Manager in the Province of Ontario and Quebec.

 WhiteHaven is a member of the Investment Funds Institute of Canada (IFIC) with the Autorité des marchés financiers (AMF) in Quebec as its primary regulator.
 WhiteHaven endorses and adheres to the IFIC Code of Ethics and the IFIC Privacy Code.
 We meet or exceed the provincial securities regulator’s requirements for bonding insurance, protecting those investments administered by our firm.
 In addition each representative maintains an individual Errors and Omissions liability insurance coverage.